August

 Tabroom’s Unknown Founder

 I was greeted during the northern peregrination with an Instagram message from David Alpert.
 Few in debate know this today, but David is responsible for the co-founding and most of the original code of the very very first edition of Tabroom.
-We collaborated on a project for a databases course in college, that was supposedly a dead-easy A, but honestly I learned a lot from it that I use all the time these days.
-And among that class’s legacies is Tabroom.
+We collaborated on a project for a databases course in college.
+The course was supposedly a dead-easy A, but honestly I learned things from it that I use all the time even now.
+A lot of the so-called gut courses were like that; since they didn’t waterboard you with reading and problem sets, you actually solidly remembered what they do teach.
+And among that course’s legacies is Tabroom.

-I think we had visions of releasing it for profit into the debate world; it is traditional for 22 year olds to believe they can profit off providing services to speech & debate.
+I think we once had visions of releasing it for profit into the debate world; it is traditional for 22 year olds to believe they can profit off providing services to speech & debate.
 For the most part, you can’t.
-The pond is too small to catch enough fish to live off of.
-And people drift after college, and David wandered into the world of Google and High Big Tech.
+This pond is too small to catch enough fish to live off of.
+And people drift after college.
+David wandered into the world of Google and High Tech.
 I worked in Low Tech, but kept tinkering around the edges of Tabroom, mostly because I was also still coaching extemp and debate.

-Only then did I really become a Programmer.
+Only then did I become a programmer.
 I learned a lot about writing code by reading his.
 Frustration was another good teacher.
 I’d hit a problem, and teach myself to solve it by searching, tinkering, and testing.
 And no small amount of swearing.

 None of his code survives; in 2004 for various good and bad reasons, I tossed it all and rewrote the system from the ground up.
-I’m doing the exact same thing now with the Project Rewrite, though with the added complexity of writing it in an entirely new language.
+I’m doing the exact same thing now with the Project Rewrite, with the added complexity of writing it in an entirely new language.
 I remain jealous of my past self, because I did the rewrite then in about six weeks.
-But 2004 Tabroom’s functionality was maybe 1/20th of what it is today, and I was a lot stupider about software.
-I suspect, on grayer days, that my better understanding of the difficulty of the problem is part of what’s slowing me down.
+But in 2004, Tabroom’s functionality was maybe 1/20th of what it is today, and I was a lot stupider about software.
+I suspect, on grayer days, that my better understanding of the difficulty of the problem is part of what’s slowing me down today.

 But it was nice to hear from David!
-He lives in DC, which is where NCFL will be this year, so I’m going to try to arrange a visit; either to see him, or maybe he can come to the tournament and see what chaos he launched.
-It also makes me think of writing a more complete history of Tabroom and account of the odd twists that led me here.
-The community tends to see the project as synonymous with me as a person, but that’s fair to neither Tabroom’s other tinkerers, nor honestly to me.
-I’m a little more than just Mr Tabroom, I think.
+He lives in DC, which is where NCFL will be this year, so I’m going to try to arrange a visit; maybe he can come to the tournament and see the chaos he launched.
+Hearing from him also makes me think of writing a more complete history of Tabroom, to document the odd twists that led me here.
+I do fear it’ll end up reading like a broody autobiography, but that is the opposite of the point.
+The community tends to see this project as synonymous with me the person, but that’s fair neither to me nor to Tabroom’s other tinkerers.
+I’m a little more than just Mr. Tabroom, I think.
 But for now, Mr. Tabroom tips his hat to David Alpert, the Unknown Founder.

 Systems Full Steam Ahead